Skip to main content

 Download and Configure Inference Broker

-To register and manage services, handle user request proxies, and perform settlements, you need to use the Inference Broker.
+To register and manage TEE services, handle user request proxies, and perform settlements, you need to use the Inference Broker.

 Please visit the releases page to download and extract the latest version of the installation package.
+After extracting, use the executable config file to generate the configuration file and docker-compose.yml file according to your setup.

 # Download from releases page